-The electricity supply company, Bright, is leaving the electricity supply market.
-This is being done in an orderly manner, working through the regulatory processes that are in place to ensure that Bright customers do not lose their electricity supply.
+The electricity supply company, Bright, has now left the electricity supply market.
+This has been done in an orderly manner, working through the regulatory processes that are in place to ensure that Bright customers do not lose their electricity supply.